syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Sorting.md

 ## Sorting Columns

-TreeGrid allows the items to be sorted in ascending or descending order based on the selected column by enabling the AllowSorting option in TreeGrid control.
+TreeGrid allows the items to be sorted in ascending or descending order based on the selected column by enabling the allow-sorting option in TreeGrid control.
 The following code example shows you how to enable Sorting in TreeGrid control.

 {% highlight CSHTML %}